Sinorbis

 5. Video streaming

 Western video streaming platforms like YouTube are unavailable in China.
 To fill this void, domestic video streaming platforms has been created.
-Platforms like Youku, Tencent video and Douyin were created based on their western counterpart.
+Platforms like Youku, Tencent video and short form video platforms like Douyin were created based on their western counterpart.
 Today functionalities within these platforms have now surpassed it allowing for success in e-commerce and marketing strategies.

 How are people using e-commerce in China?